 - Fleece Jacket or Pullover (1)

 - Insulated Fleece or Down Vest (1)

 Waterproof material (e.g., Gore-Tex, or similar) is required.
 Your jacket should be large enough to allow layers underneath.
 Ponchos are not acceptable.

 - Waterproof Rain Pants (1)

 If your backpack does not come with a cover, we recommend buying a cover one size larger than your pack.

 - Day Pack

-A lightweight, compact sleeping bag rated to 40 degrees Fahrenheit or less.
-We recommend either synthetic or treated down material.
+A lightweight, compact synthetic sleeping bag rated to 40 degrees Fahrenheit or less.
+A synthetic sleeping bag is required for this trip; down is not appropriate as it does not insulate if wet.
 Your sleeping bag should compress into a stuff sack no larger than 20" in length.